İzmir: Main sights

 Standing on Mount Yamanlar, the tomb of Tantalus was excavated by Charles Texier in 1835 and is an example of the historic traces in the region prior to the Hellenistic Age, along with those found in nearby Kemalpaşa and Mount Sipylus.

 The Agora of Smyrna is well preserved, and is arranged into the Agora Open Air Museum of İzmir, although important parts buried under modern buildings wait to be brought to light.
 Serious consideration is also being given to uncovering the ancient theatre of Smyrna where St. Polycarp was martyred, buried under an urban zone on the slopes of Kadifekale.
 It was distinguishable until the 19th century, as evident by the sketches done at the time.
 At top of the same hill stands an ancient castle, one of İzmir's landmarks.
+Other ancient monument include also the Kızılçullu aqueducts in Buca district.

 One of the more pronounced elements of İzmir's harbor is the Clock Tower, a marble tower in the middle of the Konak district, standing 25 m in height.
 It was designed by Levantine French architect Raymond Charles Père in 1901 to commemorate the 25th anniversary of the ascension of Abdülhamid II to the Ottoman throne in 1876.
 The tower features four fountains placed around the base in a circular pattern, and the columns are inspired by North African themes.